raregem1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script displays the first two lines of a file
+the script displays the 3rd line of the file iacta